pts/pts-xtiny/README.txt

 * TODO: Anomaly: Why is pts_lbsearch.xtiny (in pts-line-bisect) 6888 bytes when compiled with clang-4.4, and only 6063 bytes when compiled with gcc-4.8?
 * TODO: pts-clang bug: no include paths in -E -.
+* TODO: bad string constants for regular clang packages.
+* TODO: __builtin_strlen acts really strangely -- does it still with pts-clang and regular clang?
 * TODO: Use glibc's smart __extern_always_inline instead?
 * TODO: Does __builtin_memcpy get hardwired with gcc -O3?
 * TODO: Add proper C++ `const char*' overloads for strstr etc, like